-We are very proud to hold the Royal Warrant to H.M.
-Queen Elizabeth II but how did we receive such an accolade; who else receives them and how does the issuing of them work?
+As proud Royal Warrant Holders to Her Majesty Queen Elizabeth II, we make the uniforms for the Military Knights at Windsor.
+They are a body of retired military officers who receive a pension and accommodation at Windsor Castle.
+They provide support for the Order of the Garter and services at St George’s Chapel, Windsor.
+But, how did we receive such an accolade; who else receives them and how does the issuing of them work?
 Below, we investigate further with our Meyer & Mortimer Q&A.

 Our Royal Warrant with 'The Queen' by Joy Pitts